TCE Terminology Guide: Key Terms and Definitions

 or a combination of these.
 It is the primary way of selecting content on the platform from which users select content-items to buy and download.
 The purchase price is listed for each content-item in the feed.

 A channel is a feed that is preconfigured by TCE.
-Users can be subscribed to channels.
+Organisations can be subscribed to channels, making them available for all users of that organisation.
 There a 2 types of channels: filtered and manual.
 A filtered channel is a channel that is automatically generated based on a set of filters, like a feed.
 A manual channel is a channel that is manually curated by TCE that places specific content-items in the channel.

-When a user subscribes to a channel, they gain access to a stream of curated content-items that meet the criteria of the channel.
-The user can download content-items from their subscribed channels, and each download is considered a purchase under an organization-wide financial agreement with TCE.
+When an organisation subscribes to a channel, all users of that organisation gain access to a stream of curated content-items that meet the criteria of the channel.
+Users can download content-items from subscribed channels, and each download is considered a purchase under an organization-wide financial agreement with TCE.
 This means that the purchase price of a content-item may not be based solely on the purchase price of a single content-item, but rather determined by an organization-wide financial agreement with TCE.

 By subscribing to channels, users can stay up to date with the latest content in their areas of interest without the need to manually browse through feeds or search for specific content-items.
 Channel subscriptions also simplify the content exchange process by offering a convenient and efficient way for users to access the content they need.